swanson/swanson.github.com/_posts/2016-04-22-compounding-technical-debt.md

 - practices
 ---

-I like concept of technical debt; not the watered down version that people use when the code base is in a messy state, but the idea that we are making considered decisions that benefit the short-term, at the risk of long-term consequences.
+I like the concept of technical debt; not the watered down version that people use when the code base is in a messy state, but the idea that we are making considered decisions that benefit the short-term, at the risk of long-term consequences.

 Today, the long-term consequences surfaced.
 The following is a play-by-play of a day in my life coming back to a project that has started to 'default' on its debt: